PROFILE - Grade 11

 3) both judgments are correct 4) both judgments are incorrect

-7. One of the constitutional principles of national policy in the Russian Federation is:
+7. One of constitutional principles national policy in Russian Federation is:

-1) exaggeration of the place and role of national and cultural autonomy within a single federal state
+1) exaggeration of the place and role of national-cultural autonomy within a single federal state

-2) creating conditions for the isolated residence of small peoples in the national environment
+2) creating conditions for scattered living small peoples in the national environment

-3) equality of all subjects of the Russian Federation in relations with federal government bodies
+3) equality of all subjects of the Russian Federation in relations with federal authorities state power

 4) the priority of human rights, the establishment of privileges for the "indigenous" nation

-8. Are the following judgments about the trends in the development of nations at the present stage correct?
+8. Are the following judgments about the trends in the development of nations on present stage?

-A ...
-The process of rapprochement, unification of nations based on economic integration.
+A .
+The process of rapprochement, unification of nations on the basis of economic integration.

 1) only A is true 2) only B is true